-At mind-boggling prices and perfectly executed dishes, Chanyang Jip is a must-try for serious foodies who want authentic Korean flavors in an old-school setting.
-And just a piece of advice, make sure to bring your appetite because you’ll need it to finish off their huge portions and maybe, just maybe, get extra noodles at no extra cost.
+At mind-boggling prices and perfectly executed dishes, Chanyang Jip is a must-try for people who want authentic Korean flavors in an old-school setting.
+And just a piece of advice, make sure to bring your appetite because you’ll need it to finish off their huge portions.

 “One cannot think well, love well, sleep well, if one has not dined well.” ~ Virginia Woolf